MarcusGrass/pgwm/README.md

 To build with max optimizations use --profile=lto.
 In [config.toml](.cargo/config.toml) --release is set to compile with debug assertions, usually when I'm developing the WM I run it like that to ensure that there are no overflows/underflows, x11 uses i16s, u16s, i32s, and u32s fairly interchangeably which poses a conversion risk.
-Removing that options will yield a negligible performance increase if compiling --release.
+Removing that option will yield a negligible performance increase if compiling --release.
 In benchmarking, heavier calculations see a speedup of around 15-45% on lto compared to release on my machine, that being said we're talking about 190 to 150 nanoseconds for calculating tiling positions, there aren't many heavy calculations being performed, most latency is from x11 redrawing windows.